porsche-design-system/porsche-design-system/packages/components/src/components/navigation/tabs-bar/tabs-bar.examples.md

 Basic implementation is a tab bar with tabs to switch between the content.
 Just put `<button>` tags if you need to change e.g. the state on tab-click or `<a>` tags, if you also have to manipulate the window location, inside the `<p-tabs-bar>` component and it will handle all styling behaviors.

-In order to get notified when the active tabs change, you need to register an event listener for the `tabChange` event which is emitted by p-tabs-bar.
+In order to get notified when the active tabs change, you need to register an event listener for the `tabChange` event which is emitted by `p-tabs-bar`.
 ```
 tabsBar.addEventListener('tabChange', (tabChangeEvent) => {
   const { activeTabIndex } = tabChangeEvent.detail;